There are many appliances that are a must-have in RVs, and an air conditioner is just one among all the other devices that you should have in an RV.

 - Very lightweight.

-- Can be installed either ducted or non-ducted.
+- It can be installed either ducted or non-ducted.

 - Relatively loud.